Expensify/App/README.md

     | **Leave**  | ❌
     | **Can be removed**  | ❌

+- **Domain members can't leave or be removed from their domain chat**

 4. ### Reports
     |   |  Submitter | Manager
     | :---: | :---:  | :---:
     | **Remove** | ❌ | ❌
     | **Leave**  | ❌ | ❌
     | **Can be removed**  | ❌ | ❌

+- **Report submitters can't leave or be removed from their reports (eg, if they are the report.accountID)**
+- **Report managers can't leave or be removed from their reports (eg, if they are the report.managerID)**

 ----